Asonin/Wusi_dataset/data_wusi/README.md

 ## process_wusi.py
 This script reads the raw data and cut them up into sequences, you can specify the sequence length by argument _sequence_len_ and stride by the argument _stride_.
 After processing the raw data, it shall tell you the sequence number and sequence length.
 Then, processed data will be divided into training and testing set.
-You could specify the ratio of training dataset by argument _ratio_, the remaining should automatically become testing set.
+You could specify the ratio of training dataset by argument _ratio_, the remaining should automatically become test set.

 ### Enter folder data_wusi/, please then try
 ```